Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 Test your reading level with the Hemingway App or Readable.com.

-Here's the part most voice search guides skip: authority still matters.
+Here's what most voice search guides skip: authority still matters.

 More than 80% of voice search answers come from the top three search results.
 To rank in the top three, you need backlinks and domain authority.